 After love of God with all one’s heart and life, Jesus considers love of neighbor the greatest commandment (Mt 22.36-40).

 I’ve often made the point that ‘self-love’ is not a bad thing.
 After all, how are we supposed to love others “as we love ourselves” if loving ourselves is either impossible or evil?
-Love other others, per the Golden Rule, is a function or expression of love of one’s own self.
+Love of others, per the Golden Rule, is a function or expression of love of one’s own self.
 No one who hates himself can love others.

 This is still true, but I’m intrigued by the change in perspective this undergoes in Jesus’ teaching.
 John picks up on it.
 In his first letter, St. John (1Jn 2.6) writes “I am not writing you a new command, but an old one.”
 Indeed, if Jesus had merely repeated the Golden Rule (“Love others as you love yourself,” or “Do to others as you’d have them do to you”) then in fact there’s nothing new here.
 But John immediately continues (v.
 7), “And yet, I am writing you a new command.”
 Old but new?